-This past week I had the honor of judging and attending the Microsoft Partners in Learning Global Forum in our beautiful capital of Washington, D.C.
+This past week I had the honor of judging and attending the in our beautiful capital of Washington, D.C.
 I had many expectations that this Forum would be similar to the U.S. Forum in most ways, only on a larger scale.
 I was aware that there would be over 60 countries represented within attendee and judging community, but what I was not aware of was the effect this Global Forum would have on me.
 For starters, I don't even own a passport.
 That tells you how far I have ever traveled.
 Enjoying the conversation of so many people from so many countries with so many experiences, made me realize how very much a stranger I was in my own country these last few days.
 There are some personal take-aways that need not be shared on my blog, but suffice to say that I need to get out more.
 Many would think these revelations left me feeling poorly about myself, but truth be told, I feel stronger than ever.
 There are so many people to thank that I'd be afraid to miss a name or two.
 I'm sure I have already shared my thanks with all of them in person, although not nearly as eloquently as I have in my head.

 The absolute best part of the experience was just being in the presence of the most amazing teachers from around the world and watching as they received the recognition they deserved, not only during the Awards Dinner, but throughout the week.